AnWeber/vscode-statusbar-command/README.md

 * statusbar_command.commands
     * array of commands to show in status bar
     * these properties are allowed for every item in the array
-        * command: The identifier of a command to run on click.
+        * command: identifier of a command to run on click.
+        * arguments: Arguments that the command handler should be invoked with.
         * text: The text to show for the entry.
 You can embed icons in the text by leveraging the syntax: \"$(icon name)\".
 Where the icon-name is taken from the octicon icon set
         * alignment: The alignment of this item (left, right).
         * priority: The priority of this item.
 Higher value means the item should be shown more to the left.